 The globe can be moved around this needle from west to east just as the earth moves.
 But, there is a major difference.
 The real earth moves around its axis, which is an imaginary line.
 Another imaginary line running on the globe divides it into two equal parts.
 This line is known as the equator.
 The northern half of the earth is known as the Northern Hemisphere, and the southern half is known as the Southern Hemisphere.
 They are both equal halves.

 The equator is an imaginary circular line to locate places on the earth.
 All parallel circles from the equator up to the poles are called parallels of latitudes.
 Latitudes are measured in degrees.

-The equator represents the zero degree latitude.
-Since the distance from the equator to either of the poles is one-fourth of a circle round the earth, it will measure ¼th of 360 degrees, i.e. 90°.
-Thus, 90 degrees north latitude marks the North Pole and 90 degrees south latitude marks the South Pole.
+The equator represents the zero-degree latitude.
+Since the distance from the equator to either of the poles is one-fourth of a circle around the earth, it will measure ¼th of 360 degrees, i.e. 90°.
+Thus, 90 degrees north latitude marks the North Pole, and 90 degrees south latitude marks the South Pole.

-All parallels north of the equator are called ‘north latitudes.’
-Similarly all parallels south of the equator are called ‘south latitudes.’
-The value of each latitude is, indicated by the letter ‘N’ or ‘S’.
+All parallel north of the equator is called ‘north latitudes.’
+Similarly, all parallel south of the equator is called ‘south latitudes.’
+The value of each latitude is indicated by the letter ‘N’ or ‘S’.

 Important Parallels of Latitude